 And, this was just to name a few.
 Depending on your business, what you count as a conversion will vary.
 Just make sure you’re tracking your conversions along the way and staying consistent with what you count as a “conversion”.

-How Do I Calculate Conversion Rate?
+How Do I Calculate the Conversion Rate?

-To calculate your conversion rate, you’ll need to do some simple division.
+To calculate your conversion rate, you’ll need to do some simple divisions.
 Divide your number of conversions by the total number of people who visited your site in a given time frame.
 Multiply that number by 100.
 Got your answer?
 That’s your conversion rate.

 For example, let’s say you’re a shoe retailer.
 Focusing on a one-month period, if you had 200,000 visitors navigate to your site during this time and 4,320 of them purchased a pair of shoes, your conversion rate would be 2.16%.
 Easy enough, right?